-Authorized staff will enter the participants' information into the Microsoft Power Platform (Microsoft Dynamics 365) to enroll them into health monitoring/behavior change support programs on the system.
+Authorized staff will enter the participants' information into the Microsoft Power Platform VA Microsoft Dynamics 365 to enroll them into health monitoring/behavior change support programs on the system.
 Participants enrolled in a program will provide numeric/audio/text data collected through the participant's phone.
-Research therapists/clinician may provide audio/text feedback to participants.
+Therapists/clinicians may provide audio/text feedback to participants.

-1.2b Describe why information from sources other than the individual is required.
+1.2b Describe why information from sources other than the individual is required?
 For example, if a program's system is using data from a commercial aggregator of information or data taken from public Web sites, state the fact that this is where the information is coming from and then in question indicate why the system is using this source of data.

-The participants' enrollment information will be entered by authorized staff following approved research protocols.
+The participants' enrollment information will be entered by authorized staff following approved project protocols.

-1.2c If the system creates information (for example, a score, analysis, or report), list the system as a source of information.
+1.2c Does the system create information (for example, a score, analysis, or report), list the system as a source of information?